An Appellate Advocacy Competition

 Linden Cup is a student-run oral appellate advocacy competition among Gonzaga law students.
 Linden Cup takes place during the spring semester.

-Students sign up for Linden Cup through the Moot Court Honors Council during the fall semester.
+Students sign up for Linden Cup through the Moot Court Honors Council during the early Spring.

 What to Expect